 His new favorite tool to paint the window with!

-[Blue Dog's watching Henry in action from inside.]
+Blue Dog is watching Henry in action from inside.

 I took advantage of our primary paint colors and explored mixing them together with Henry.

 Henry and I mixed together yellow and blue to make green.
 This one isn’t new to Henry as we’ve had to come up with a way to paint with green in the past without actually having green paint.